L0MAX/voice-detector/README.md

 This application uses:
 - Streamlit for the web interface
 - AssemblyAI for speech recognition and accent detection
-- yt-dlp for video download and audio extraction
+- FFmpeg for video processing
 - Custom accent analysis algorithms

 ## Limitations

 - Only processes public video URLs
-- Requires clear audio quality for accurate detection
+- Requires clear audio quality
 - Limited to English language accent detection
 - Processing time depends on video length